 Effective and functional communication skills are essential for healthy childhood and adolescent development.
 They also can influence social, academic, and career success.
-If you or your child is experiencing speech or language difficulties, Summit Medical Group has Speech Language Pathologists who specialize in both Pediatric and Adult Disorders.
+If you or your child is experiencing speech or language difficulties, Summit Health has Speech Language Pathologists who specialize in both Pediatric and Adult Disorders.

 Speech therapy involves evaluating and treating communication problems.
 To achieve each patient’s goal, our speech therapists provide fun, age-appropriate, encouraging, and motivating rehabilitation activities to improve speech and language.

 For your convenience, we offer day and evening hours for Speech Therapy.

 Our Speech Therapy Team Evaluates and Treats the Following Disorders:

 - Stuttering Disorders